Of all the elements that lead to an approved mortgage loan, your credit report is the most important, and often misunderstood, part of the process.

-Unlike down-payment money and your employment/income, your credit history is much more complex and represents most of your financial behavior during your adult life and therefore, it is hard to “fix” overnight.
-Traditionally, the best indication of a person’s future financial habits is his/her past financial habits.
-Lenders use the past credit data to help assess the risk of the borrower defaulting or paying late on the loan.
+Unlike down-payment money and your employment/income, which represent your current financial position, your credit history represents your financial behavior throughout your adult life.
+This is a much more complex situation and it’s hard to “fix” any problems overnight.
+Traditionally, the best indication of a person’s future financial habits is their past financial habits, so lenders use past credit data to help assess the risk of the borrower defaulting or paying late on the loan.

-- Do not apply for new credit cards or car loans during the 12 months preceding your mortgage application.
+DO NOT apply for new credit cards or car loans during the 12 months preceding your mortgage application.

-- If you do have late payments or collections, they will impact your credit score the most if they are 1 to 12 months old, less so if 13 to 24 months old, and even less after they are 2 years old.
+DO avoid paying your bills after the 30 day late deadline.
+Even one late payment can drop your FICO® score by as much as 100 points!
+Late payments or open collections accounts, impact your credit score the most if they are 1 to 12 months old.
+The impact decreases if they are between 13 to 24 months old and decrease even further after they are 2 years old.

 DO NOT pay off collections that are over 2 years old.
 Doing so will lower your FICO score.
 If the collection is less than 2 years old, pay it off if possible.

 Ready to start the mortgage loan process or have a question that isn’t answered here?
 Contact us today!